 Injection Well Figure Discussion IW1 / IW1a B-31 Groundwater levels displaying seasonal variations.
 Approximately 10 m difference between peak and low water levels.
 IW2 B-32 Groundwater levels displaying seasonal variation of about 4 m.
-Anomalous manual groundwater elevations recorded in 2019, as indicated by the logger data.
+Historic low observed in late fall 2022, inferred to be the result of lower than normal precipitation.
+However, these wells are noted to be in the predicted radius of influence of the Extension Quarry.
+Monitoring of emerging trends will be continued.
 IW3 B-33 Groundwater levels displaying seasonal variations.
 Less than 9 m difference between peak and low groundwater levels.
-Likely anomalous water level in July 2021.
 IW4 B-34 Groundwater levels show fluctuations related to seasonal climate variations of about 4 m.
-Likely anomalous water level in July 2021.